mondongos/euclidean/README.md

 # Colour Analysis using deltaE
 Takes two colours, finds the deltaE, compares them to a list of reference colours, and returns the closest match along with an interpretation of the result

+## Requirements
+- Node.js

+## How to use
+1. Clone this repo
+2. Make sure node is installed on PC
+3. Navigate to the directory in the terminal
+4. From the root directory in the terminal, run `node index.js`, followed by the RGB code you wish to check.
+For example: `node index.js 44,55,33`
+5. Result will return in the console.